Mpox

 2023 – 2024 outbreak in Africa: In 2023, the Democratic Republic of the Congo (DRC) reported a significant increase in mpox cases and deaths.
 Unlike the global outbreak associated with MPXV Clade IIb, the virus circulating in the DRC is of the endemic Clade I, which has thus far only been detected within the African continent.
 From July 2024, several countries in the region, including those where historically mpox Clade I was not endemic, have also reported mpox cases and outbreaks.

 On 14 August 2024, the WHO declared that the mpox outbreak in the DRC and the growing number of countries in Africa constitutes a PHEIC.
 This follows the Africa Centres for Disease Control and Prevention’s declaration of a Public Health Emergency of Continental Security on 13 August 2024.
 While there is cross-border spread of mpox Clade I in parts of Central and East Africa, the Clade I outbreak has thus far largely remained within the African continent.
-Outside of Africa, mpox Clade I has only been detected in Sweden, Thailand and India which have each reported one case in travellers since August 2024, but which have not led to further local spread.
+Outside of Africa, mpox Clade I has only been detected in Sweden, Thailand, India and Germany which have each reported one case in travellers since August 2024, but which have not led to further local spread.

 Click here for the latest WHO update on the mpox situation